asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-API-Improvements/Stasis-Message-Bus/Using-the-Stasis-Message-Bus/index.md

 Background Information
 ======================

 There is already a fair amount of documentation about the Stasis Message Bus already available.
 The API's themselves are documented using Doxygen.
-There's also a [design document](/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-API-Improvements/Stasis-Message-Bus) on wiki.asterisk.org describing the overall design of the Stasis Message Bus.
+There's also a [design document](/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-API-Improvements/Stasis-Message-Bus) describing the overall design of the Stasis Message Bus.
 These provide some good in-depth information on the different pieces of the Stasis Message Bus.

 Walking Through an Example
 ==========================